salmonkarp/tp/docs/DeveloperGuide.md

     2. Test case: `edit 1 p/91234567 u/@rachel`
        Expected: The `Phone Number` and `Telegram Handle` of the first person is updated.
 A success message is displayed.

-2. Editing a person to create a duplicate
+2. Editing a person to create a duplicate (same name)
     1. Prerequisites: Person who is being duplicated is in the list
     1. Test case: `edit 3 n/Alex Yeoh`
        Expected: Error message: "This person already exists in the address book."